noexcept2005/JackalClient/README.md

 Thanks for your support😆

-Join Wormwaker's Fangroup to obtain the latest version of the client!😛
+Join Wormwaker's QQ Group to obtain the latest version of the client!😛

 Any discussion about coding is welcome🤠